Dark Mode Light Mode

 And I realized it wasn’t just about the photo.
 It was about sharing their pride, their hope, and a glimpse of their world.

-Once again, I was astound, and at the same time, it felt so heartwarming that they were so proud of their baby that they wanted to share it with the world.
+Once again, I was astounded, and at the same time, it felt so heartwarming that they were so proud of their baby that they wanted to share it with the world.

 Lalish yazidi iraq kurdistan temple religious group middle east lalish temple 7 copyright www.
 Moving jack.
 Com • lalish

-How visiting Lalish has Changed my View On the World
+How Lalish Changed My View On the World

-Like most, everyone is inside their own little bubble: doing groceries, cleaning the house, feeding the cats, etc.
+Like most people, everyone is inside their own little bubble: doing groceries, cleaning the house, feeding the cats, etc.

 Stepping inside the Lalish temple, this incredible place with all its mind-blowing aspects, felt like a pinch that burst that bubble and opened my eyes to see the incredible diversity out there.